AlvaroParker/CMUbomb/phase1/Solution.md

 0x08048b46 <+38>:    ret
 ```

-We have the epilogue on the first two instructions, then a subtraction to the `esp` pointer indicating that we are allocating space on the stack.
+We have the prologue on the first two instructions, then a subtraction to the `esp` pointer indicating that we are allocating space on the stack.

-Let's put a breakpoint after the epilogue and stack allocation:
+Let's put a breakpoint after the prologue and stack allocation:

 ```
 b *(phase_1+12)